camunda/camunda-docs-manual/content/modeler/forms.md

 ## Save your Form

-To save your state of work, click the **Save Camunda Form as...** button in the top-level menu.
-Then select a location on your file system to store the diagram in the JSON format.
+To save your state of work, click the **Save Diagram as...** button in the top-level menu.
+Then select a location on your file system to store the form as `.form` file.

 {{< img src="img/save-form.png" title="Save your Camunda Form file" >}}

-## Use your Form to implement a task form in your application
+## Connect your Form to a BPMN diagram

-### Connect to a BPMN 2.0 element

-You can connect your Camunda Form to a BPMN 2.0 element, so to implement a task form in your application.
+You can connect your Camunda Form to a User Task or Start Event, so to implement a task form in your application.
 Pleaser refer to the [User Task Forms guide]({{< ref "/user-guide/task-forms/_index.md#camunda-forms" >}}) to learn how.

-### Deploy to Camunda Platform

-If you want to include your Camunda Form as part of the `deployment`, then you can use the **Deploy Diagram** dialog and include the Camunda Form `.form` file as **additional file**.

-{{< img src="img/deploy-form.png" title="Deploy your Camunda Form file" >}}